-4 Seasons of Interest
+4 Seasons of Brilliance

 The Autumn Brilliance Serviceberry boasts 4 season interest.
 From flowers to berries to fiery red to beautiful bark, this tree gives you a lot of bang for the buck.

-Spring: This tree blooms with white flowers in the early spring before it even has leaves on it!
+The serviceberry tree blooms with white flowers in the early spring before it even has leaves on it!
 The blooms note one of the first signs of spring.
 But, the blooms quickly fade (in 1-2 weeks), and oval shaped leaves emerge coppery-red, becoming rich green throughout the growing season.

-Summer: In the summer, the Autumn Brilliance Serviceberry tree produces sweet purplish berries that you can eat!
+In the summer, the Autumn Brilliance Serviceberry tree produces sweet purplish berries that you can eat!
 They kind of taste like a mix between an apple and a blueberry.
 But, you will have to fight the birds if you want some of the berries because they absolutely LOVE them, too!

-Fall: the Autumn Brilliance gets its name for the fiery show it puts on in the fall The fall color is dramatic and outstanding — fire-engine red.
+The Autumn Brilliance gets its name for the fiery show it puts on in the fall The fall color is dramatic and outstanding — fire-engine red.

-Winter: The bark is smooth and light gray, and looks really lovely throughout the winter when there are no leaves.
+The bark is smooth and light gray, and looks really lovely throughout the winter when there are no leaves.
 This tree is available as a single stem (like mine) or if you are looking for even more winter interest there’s a multi-stemmed variety.

 Choosing a front yard tree